QueenChristina/gd_dialog/README.md

 ## Features
 * Branching dialog
     * Show dialog depending on previous choices
+    * Looping dialog: it is possible to repeat dialog by setting `next` dialog text to be itself
 * Conditional dialog
     * Show dialog and choices depending on in-game variables
 	* Display custom variables in dialog text using special characters